Current Flights, our History, and Navigating our website

 We started out in June of 2021 as the Bottlecap Balloon Battalion (Named after the movie “UP” the Ellie Badge, Bottlecap Merit Badge) there were 10 of us to start, aged 11 years old and up, kids, their parents and friends, some licensed in Amateur Radio some having an interest in science and engineering.
 We met monthly to research and report and had our first launch on September 25th 2021.

 Pico Ballooning is a part of Amateur Radio also known as Ham Radio or Hams.
 We’re licensed by the Federal Communications Commission (FCC) allowing us to communicate to other Hams throughout the World.
-Pico meaning small, we send a small transmitter, with GPS tracking and antenna on a balloon filled with Hydrogen, rising to 47,000 feet, and travelling with the speed of the Jetstream.
-As we travel, our GPS is able to locate our current location, and other information is gathered depending on what chips we have on our transmitter while using other programs to gather other inflight information.
+Pico meaning small, we send a small transmitter, with GPS tracking and antenna on a balloon filled with Helium or Hydrogen, rising to around 42,000 feet, and travelling with the speed of the Jetstream.
+As we travel, our GPS chip on board transmits our location, and other information that is received and reported by amatuer radio stations on the ground.
+We report our flight information, as well as other Pico Balloons flying around the world on our Locate and Track page.

 Other Hams can receive our signal and are reported on a computer using WSPR (Weak Signal Propagation Reporting) from anywhere through the internet.
 Our total package of transmitter, antenna, and balloon weigh less than an ounce, that is really small.